SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/google/google_workspace.md

 2. Pull the logs to collect them on SEKOIA.IO

-- Go to the SEKOIA.IO [playbook page](https://app.sekoia.io/operations/playbooks)
+Go to the SEKOIA.IO [playbook page](https://app.sekoia.io/operations/playbooks), and follow these steps:

 - Click on **+ PLAYBOOK** button to create a new one
 - Select **Use a template**
 - Search for `Google` keywork on the search bar and select the template named `Forward Google Pubsub records to SEKOIA.IO`